DescartesResearch/ForecastBenchmark/README.md

 # ForecastBenchmark

 Libra, a forecasting benchmark, automatically evaluates forecasting methods based on their performance in a diverse set of evaluation scenarios.
 The benchmark comprises four different use cases, each covering 100 heterogeneous time series taken from different domains.
+A more detailed description can be found in the [Description](documentation/DESCRIPTION.md).

 A live-demo for using the benchmark is hosted at [CodeOcean](https://doi.org/10.24433/CO.3240518.v1).